srgantmoomoo/srgantmoomoo/README.md

-i'm srgantmoomoo and i hate myself
+i'm srgantmoomoo and i'm starting to scare myself.